What You Need to Know About Having a Multi-Member LLC

 Share This Post

 In 2020, 2.8 million single-member LLC returns were filed, which is a huge increase from just 126,000 in 2001.
 Considering that they make up almost 10% of the total non-farm sole proprietorship returns, it stands to reason that operating an LLC solo is doable.
+However, a multi member LLC can offer different advantages for those considering a collaborative business structure.

 However, “doable” doesn’t mean “feasible” in the long term.
 If you’re currently running an LLC on your own, then perhaps it’s time to think about adding other members.
 That way, you can diffuse responsibility and decrease stress.